Stig Emanuel Andersson: Ice hockey

 In 1932, Andersson started to play hockey with Hammarby IF in Elitserien, Sweden's top tier.
 He won six Swedish championships – in 1933, 1936, 1937, 1942, 1943 and 1946 – with the club.
 In total, In Andersson made 220 competitive appearances for Hammarby, scoring 120 goals.
 He was known as both a prolific goalscorer and playmaker, playing as a right winger, forming a deadly partnership with centre Kurt Kjellström and left winger Holger Nurmela in the 1940s.

 Andersson won 38 caps for the Swedish national team, scoring a total of 19 goals.
 He represented his country at three major tournaments: the 1936 and 1948 Winter Olympics and the 1938 World Championships.
 He is a recipient of the honorary award "Big boy", which is handed out by Swedish Ice Hockey Association.

 In 1946, he left Hammarby for Atlas Diesels IF in the Swedish lower divisions.
 Andersson played three seasons for his new club until his retirement from hockey in 1950.

 Football

 On 3 September 1933, at the age of 18, Andersson debuted in the senior football team of Hammarby IF, in a 2–3 loss against IK Sleipner.

-Between 1933–1949, Andersson made 229 league appearances for the club, mostly in the Swedish second tier Division 2, scoring 91 goals.
+Between 1933 and 1949, Andersson made 229 league appearances for the club, mostly in the Swedish second tier Division 2, scoring 91 goals.

 In 1939–40, Hammarby competed for one season in Allsvenskan, the domestic top league, with Andersson playing in 18 of 22 fixtures, but was relegated immediately.

 Bandy

-Andersson was also a prominent bandy player and played 16 seasons with Hammarby IF between 1932–1947.
+Andersson was also a prominent bandy player and played 16 seasons with Hammarby IF between 1932 and 1947.
 He was also a member of the Swedish national team.